Glenbeigh: History

 The area around Glenbeigh has a high concentration of prehistoric open-air rock art.
 This rock art belongs to the Atlantic tradition, consisting primarily of cup and ring marks and radial grooves, and dating back to the Late Neolithic/ Early Bronze Age period (2300-1500BC).
 There is an especially dense cluster near Coomasahran Lake.

 A number of Fianna legends centre around Glenbeigh.
 These legends suggest that Diarmuid and Grainne spent some days hiding in a cave in the valley of the Behy.
 Nearby Rossbeigh is known for being the place where Oisin and Niamh took to the sea on their white horse to live in Tír na nÓg (the land of youth).

 Near the village is the ruin of "Wynne's Folly" or "Glenbeigh Towers".
 This mansion was built by Lord Headley Wynne in 1867.
 The barbarity and brutality of Mr Roe, the agent for Lord Wynne during the evictions, were said to be far in excess of the worst actions of his master.
-Gladstone's Land Act of 1881, which in effect said that tenants should no longer be removed at will, did little for the residents of the Wynn Estate, as during the years of 1882 and 1883 there were numerous evictions.
+Gladstone's Land Law (Ireland) Act 1881, which in effect said that tenants should no longer be removed at will, did little for the residents of the Wynn Estate, as during the years of 1882 and 1883 there were numerous evictions.
 These evictions arose because the tenants could not afford the rent increases applied to cover the cost of construction of the castle.
 Not very long after this Wynn drifted into insolvency and left Glenbeigh.

 During World War I, the castle and grounds were let to the British military for use as a training centre for reservists.
-In 1921, Republican forces burned down the castle and it was never rebuilt.
+In 1921, Irish Republican forces burned down the castle and it was never rebuilt.

 Nearby Rossbeigh Strand is a sandy beach which lies under Curra Hill.
 A tower at the north end of the sandhills was used once as a guide mark for ships entering Castlemaine Harbour.
-Badly damaged in a storm in February 2011, some of the tower’s stones were salvaged and used to build a replica on Glenbeigh’s main street.
+Badly damaged in a storm in February 2011, some of the tower's stones were salvaged and used to build a replica on Glenbeigh's main street.